w3c/mobile-web-browser-emulator/README.md

 # Install

+This API need [BrowserMob Proxy](http://bmp.lightbody.net/) running.
+Maybe it will disappear in the futur.
 It will be available on npm soon.
 For the moment, clone the repository in your node_modules directory.

 # API